-- 1) If the host venue has two clubhouses/locker rooms that provide similar standard amenities (e.g., shelter, close access to dugout, functioning heating/cooling, restrooms, showers, etc.).
-Both teams will have access to their respective clubhouse/locker room up until the start of the game.
-The restroom facilities section of this manual will take effect at the start of the game and continue through the entirety of the actual game. - 2) If the host venue does not have two clubhouses/locker rooms that provide similar standard amenities (e.g., shelter, close access to dugout, functioning heating/cooling, restrooms, showers, etc.).
+- 1) If the host venue has a host team clubhouse area and a secondary internal space for the visiting team, both teams will have access to their respective "clubhouse" spaces pregame, in-game and postgame.
+The restroom facilities section of this manual will take effect at the start of the game and continue through the entirety of the actual game. - 2) If the host venue does not have two clubhouses/locker rooms that provide similar standard amenities (e.g., shelter, close access to dugout, functioning heating/cooling, restrooms, showers).
 Access to their clubhouse/locker room will be provided to the host institution up until the start of their pregame batting practice.
 The restroom facilities section of this manual will take effect at the start of the home team batting practice through the entirety of the actual game.

 All teams besides the host institution participating in the championship should come to the venue in uniform.
-Security shall be provided in any clubhouse/locker room during the pregame, the entire game and the postgame.
+Security shall be provided in any clubhouse/locker room pregame, during the entire game and postgame.
 The intent of this rule is to provide equitable restroom facilities for each participating team during the course of a game.
-Team members should shower at their hotel after the practice/game, as opposed to at the venue."
+Team members should shower at their hotel after the practice/game, as opposed to at the venue.

 Restroom Facilities.
 Restroom facilities must be available and readily accessible for student-athletes during the course of the game (e.g., port-a-johns or permanent restrooms).
-Both teams participating in a given game must be provided access to comparable restroom facilities in close proximity to the dugout and/or bullpen starting with the beginning of the home team batting practice through the entirety of the actual game."
+Both teams participating in a given game must be provided access to comparable restroom facilities in close proximity to the dugout and/or bullpen starting with the beginning of the home team batting practice through the entirety of the actual game.
+Adequate permanent restroom facilities also must be made available for the spectators.